Davenury/Chaos-Operator/README.md

 serviceAccount:
   name: chaos-operator      # name of the service account
-  enable: true              # whether to create the service account
+  enabled: true              # whether to create the service account
   clusterRole:
     name: chaos-operator    # name of the cluster role